tedklin/NerdyVision/README.md

 ## What You Need

-Python 2.7, NumPy and OpenCV
+Python 2.x or 3.x, NumPy and OpenCV

 [PyNetworkTables](https://github.com/robotpy/pynetworktables)